 Times are changing.
 In 2004, Zaha Hadid became the first woman to win a Pritzker.
 Kazuyo Sejima shared the award with her husband in 2010.
 In 2014, nearly fifty years after her death, Julia Morgan was named an AIA Gold Medal Laureate.
 Strong movements are campaigning working to bring more recognition to accomplished women like Denise Scott Brown.

 This page is your starting place for exploring the role of women in architecture.
-You'll find links to information about famous women architects and facts about the contributions of women you may not have heard of.
-Want more?
-Stop by our Forum to discuss women in architecture.
+You'll find links to information about the role of women designers in history, important women working in the field of architecture today, and biographies of women you may not have heard of.

 While men built skyscrapers and monuments, some of our most intimate buildings - the homes we live in - have been shaped by women.
 In 19th century America, it wasn't unusual for women to design and publish building plans for their homes and barns.